sourdough croissants

 Do I have to use unsalted butter?

 Definitely use unsalted butter.
-Salted butter will pull moisture from the dough, making the layers less defined.
+Salted butter will pull moisture from the dough, making the layers in the croissant less defined.

-High quality butter with a higher fat content, like Kerry Gold, will give you the best result, but even a store brand unsalted butter will do the trick.
+High quality butter with a higher fat content (82% fat), like Kerry Gold or another European butter, will give you the best result.

 Sourdough Croissants Baking Schedule